atbcb/ICTTestingBaseline/_baselines/13Structure.md

 **Baseline Test ID:** 13.4-List
 ##### Identify Content
 <p id="4IC">Visually apparent lists, which appear as a grouping of items typically one below the other.
+Exclude navigation menus.
 Determine the type of list:
     <ul>
         <li>An unordered list is not numbered and is used where sequence or the ability to reference specific items by number/letter is not important.
 List items have the same visual marking or may have no marking. </li>
         <li>An ordered lists is numbered sequentially and, if necessary, hierarchically (e.g., 1, 2, 2a, 2ai, etc.) and is used where sequence or the ability to reference specific items by a unique number/letter is important.</li>